What is an Adjective? Adjective Examples and Types of Adjectives

 1. Adjective of Quality

 A word that describes a noun’s quality, condition, or color is known as an adjective of quality.
+They help us understand the specific attributes of the noun.

 Look at the below sentences:

-Jack is a tall, healthy man.
+• Jack is a tall, healthy man.

-Emily is a sweet girl.
+• Emily is a sweet girl.

-She has brown, long hair.
+• She has long brown hair.

 The words tall, healthy, sweet, brown, and long are adjectives of quality.